darlinghq/indium/README.md

 several dynamic pipeline features which allow us to match the behavior of several similar Metal features.
-Alternatively, the `VK_EXT_extended_dynamic_state` and `VK_EXT_extended_dynamic_state2` features should also be neough, though support for these extensions as substitutes for Vulkan 1.3 support is not currently implemented.
+Alternatively, the `VK_EXT_extended_dynamic_state` and `VK_EXT_extended_dynamic_state2` features should also be enough, though support for these extensions as substitutes for Vulkan 1.3 support is not currently implemented.

 Indium also requires timeline semaphore support (supported by most devices).